MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 1. A renderer **MUST** check if the content exceeds the `maxPayloadSize` from Host Config
 1. If unknown elements are encountered they **MUST** give the host app the opportunity to access them before rendering
 1. A renderer **MUST** parse `extension` properties.
 TODO: This may not be necessary to highlight if they are in the json schema?
+1. The `speak` property may contain SSML markup and **MUST** be returned to the host app as-specified

+## Parsing Host Config
+1. TODO MATT

 ## Versioning